 Marijuana is one of the most commonly used substances or recreational drugs in Texas.
 The state has numerous laws concerning marijuana and provides for very harsh penalties if an individual is convicted of the offense.

 Even the simple act of taking marijuana from one place to another, otherwise known as marijuana distribution, can result in a criminal charge, which may be punishable by a lengthy jail or prison sentence, expensive fines and/or a possible permanent criminal record.

 Georgetown Distribution of Marijuana Attorney

-Contact the Law Office of Price & Wiggins, P.C. if you have been charged with marijuana distribution in Georgetown, or any of the surrounding areas of Round Rock, Killeen, Temple, Belton or Harker Heights.
+Contact the Law Office of Michael J. Price, P.C. if you have been charged with marijuana distribution in Georgetown, or any of the surrounding areas of Round Rock, Killeen, Temple, Belton or Harker Heights.
 Georgetown criminal defense lawyer Michael J. Price will listen to your side of your the allegations against you and prepare the best defense possible regarding your circumstance.

-Call Law Office of Price & Wiggins, P.C. for a free consultation at (512) 354-1880 about your alleged marijuana offense.
+Call Law Office of Michael J. Price, P.C. for a free consultation at (512) 354-1880 about your alleged marijuana offense.

 Definition of Marijuana Distribution in Texas

 According to Texas Health and Safety Code § 481.120, person can be charged with the offense of marijuana distribution if they knowingly deliver marijuana to another person or destination.
 This offense is similar to marijuana trafficking, and can include offenses where the marijuana was given to someone else as a gift.
 Marijuana is also commonly known as weed, pot, bud, chronic, ganja, hydro and cannabis.